jacobpalm/jacobpalm.dk/_posts/2020-10-22-new-release-of-costa-version-1-3-0.md

 categories:
   - Costa
 ---
-After a 2&frac12; year hiatus, I have once again pulled the source code for my DOS based GUI, **Costa**, out of storage, and added some new features.
+After a 2&frac12; year hiatus, I have once again pulled the source code for my DOS based GUI, Costa, out of storage, and added some new features.
 This time around, I've implemented some bug fixes, and a whole new theme editor.

 With this new theme editor, users can now customize any color of the interface - either by modifying existing themes, or making their own.
 User submissions are welcome!